ishwi/Chuu/README.md

 For postgresql I would recommend you to use [mbdata](https://pypi.org/project/mbdata/) to set up the musicbrainz database.
 Then adjust the [mbiz.properties](https://github.com/ishwi/discordBot/blob/master/src/main/resources/mbiz.properties) with the corresponding properties.
 WARNING: Its like a 30GB database, so yeah that.
+Is it recommended to set normal and lowercase indexes on artist and album names to optimize some queries.
+Also the pg_trgm extension should be enabled.

 After all that is installed you can run the task shadowjar of gradle and then you can execute
 ```bash